sense-i-co/docs/docs/LAUNCH.md

 - Local Area Network **(LAN) connection** - this when the Database Server is on same LAN, e.g. Office network.
 - **Remote connection** - this when the database server is accessed remotely, e.g. via the internet.

-Therefore there are typically four connection options:
+Therefore, there could be 4 connection options available:
 - **Remote** connection to the **LIVE database**
 - **Remote** connection to the **TEST database**
 - **Local connection** to the **LIVE** database - same **LAN** as that of the Database Server